rpgreview/dice/README.md

 * Bug fixes
 * Performance enhancements
 * Sensible extensions to the syntax (sensible = it should be useful and have a clear meaning)
-* Cleaner and more robust methods for parsing the syntax
+* Cleaner and more robust methods for parsing the syntax (I am a bit of a noob at writing parsers in C.)
-* Storing history between sessions
 * Establishing a `~/.dicerc` file or such for things like customising the prompt, controlling the behaviour of history, etc.